20 Favorite Read Alouds for 1st Graders

 This is an entertaining, well-written story with the coolest mix of science and magic, a diverse main character, and fantastic illustrations that will get kids reading and learning.
 Zoey, like her mom, can see magical creatures and is tasked to care for any injured creatures that might need help.
 In this story, she uses her science skills (including research and the scientific method) to figure out how to care for a sick baby dragon.

-by Doreen Cronin, illustrated by Kevin Cornell
+The Chicken Squad The First Misadventure by Doreen Cronin, illustrated by Kevin Cornell

 Shivers!
-The Pirate Who’s Afraid of EVERYTHING
+The Pirate Who’s Afraid of EVERYTHING by Annabeth Bondor-Stone & Connor White

 Poor land-locked Shivers.
 He’s terrified of everything, especially snails.
 But when his sea-faring family of pirates is captured, Shivers is their only hope for rescue.
 Luckily he meets the daring and adventurous Margo who gets them off of dry land, teaches Shivers about sword fighting and helps him find and rescue his parents.
-This read aloud book for 1st grade is very comical and will keep your kids thoroughly entertained.
+This read aloud for 1st graders is very comical and will keep your kids thoroughly entertained.

 Sofia Martinez My Vida Loca by Jacquline Jules